On the toric ideal of a matroid: Projective scheme-theoretic version of White's conjecture for arbitrary matroids

 \end{proof}

-Lemma \ref{LemmaCommon} allows us to change each variable of a binomial $b$ to a set of balanced variables, notice that the $B$-degree of the binomial is preserved.
-Hence it is enough to prove that if $b=y_{B_1}\cdots y_{B_n}-y_{D_1}\cdots y_{D_n}\in I_M$ is a balanced binomial of $B$-degree $n$ then $b\in J_M$.
+Lemma \ref{LemmaCommon} allows us to replace each factor $y_B^{\deg_B(y_{B'})-\deg(y_{B'})}y_{B'}$ of a monomial $y_B^{\deg_B(m)-\deg(m)}m$ by a product of balanced variables (modulo the ideal $J_M$).
+Notice that the $B$-degree is preserved.
+Hence for binomials of fixed $B$-degree equal to $n$ Claim \ref{Claim1} is equivalent to the following one.